Acné : quelles sont les causes ?

 Acne: what are the causes?

 Often a source of complexes, acne is a skin disease that affects 80% of adolescents and young adults.
-In about 15 to 20% of cases, it is said to be severe.
-To be able to best treat your acne, it is important to understand its mechanism and identify the factors that cause it.
-Indeed , acne has multiple causes that we will reveal to you in this article.
+In approximately 15 to 20% of cases, it is said to be severe.
+To best treat your acne, it is important to understand its mechanism and identify the factors that cause it.
+Indeed , acne has multiple causes which we will reveal to you in this article.

-Acne means, by definition , inflammatory lesions of the skin, linked to excessive production of sebum (an oily film naturally secreted by our skin in order to maintain its hydration).
-The scientific name for this skin condition is acne vulgaris .
+Acne refers, by definition , to inflammatory lesions of the skin, linked to excessive production of sebum (an oily film naturally secreted by our skin in order to maintain its hydration).
+The scientific name for this skin disease is acne vulgaris .
 It is most often characterized by pimples (sometimes red, sometimes white), redness, oily skin and blackheads.

 How does acne form?

-Sebum coats the skin of the face and forms a protective and moisturizing film.
-The problem is that it clogs the pores of the skin when secreted in too large quantities.
+Sebum covers the skin of the face and forms a protective and moisturizing film.
+The problem is that it clogs the pores of the skin when it is secreted in too large quantities.
 Rich in fat, it is the ideal playground for bacteria naturally present on the skin.
-When the quantity of sebum is excessive, this bacterium develops and multiplies abnormally, thus causing the appearance of acne.
-But the bacteria is not the only factor causing these lesions.
+When the quantity of sebum is excessive, this bacteria develops and multiplies abnormally, thus leading to the appearance of acne.
+But bacteria is not the only factor causing these lesions.

-An acne pimple appears as a result of the combination of 3 factors:
+An acne pimple appears following the combination of 3 factors:

 • The development of bacteria

-This skin disease most often develops during puberty, a period during which hormonal production increases considerably.
-Acne can also appear in adults over the age of 25, this is called late acne .
-The causes of acne in adults are often hormonal and are accompanied by other symptoms such as excessive hairiness or menstrual disorders.
+This skin disease most often develops around puberty, a period during which hormonal production increases considerably.
+Acne can also appear in adults over 25 years old, this is called late-onset acne .
+The causes of acne in adults are often hormonal and are accompanied by other symptoms such as excessive hair growth or even menstrual problems.

 The different stages of acne